 Candy Cane Shrimp off the Sheraton reef on Maui.
 I shot this photo on a night dive at about 40 feet.
-The image was taken with a Nikon D90 using a Sigma 17-70 macro lens on a Nikon D90 zoomed to 70mm.
+The image was taken using a Sigma 17-70 macro lens zoomed to 70mm.

 I love night dives.
-This is the opportunity to see many marine species that you do not encounter during the day.
+They provide an opportunity to see many marine species that you do not encounter during the day.
 It is also a chance to see how the reef both sleeps and hunts.
+Shrimp, sleeping fish, hunting sharks along with many other nocturnal oriented species make night diving very different from a dive in the day.

 Moray eels prowling the reef.
 Turtles wedged between rocks to sleep.
 Sharks on the prowl.
 It is a wonderful experience.